-The exclusive Roll-Action[TM] blade is designed to roll snow ahead and to the side instead of just pushing snow.
+The exclusive Roll-ActionTM blade is designed to roll snow ahead and to the side instead of just pushing snow.
 This action means you can move more snow and move it faster using less power, saving fuel and reducing wear and tear on both the vehicle and the snowplow.

 The blade has a replaceable high-carbon steel cutting edge bolted to the bottom.
-This cutting edge is reversible to equalize wear (except Sport/Utility snowplows).
+This cutting edge is reversible to equalize wear.
 Replace when it is worn to the bottom edge of the blade.
-(See the Maintenance section of this manual.)
+(See the Maintenance section of this Owner's Manual.)

-The Sport/Utility and Heavy Weight blades also feature large, adjustable disc-type skid shoes.
+The blade also features large, adjustable disc-type skid shoes.
 These rotate 360° for longer wear and better blade flotation over all surfaces.
-Skid shoes are an optional accessory for LSX blades.
+For severe service, heavy-duty disc shoes are standard on all PRO-PLOW® and PRO PLUS® snowplows.